 Libya has expressed its support for the convention and interest in joining, but has not taken any steps toward accession.
 Previously, in September 2012, Libya informed States Parties that it was “committed” to promoting the convention.

-On 7 December 2015, Libya voted in favor of a UN General Assembly (UNGA) resolution on the Convention on Cluster Munitions, which calls on states outside the convention to “join as soon as possible.”
-Libya did not explain why it supported the non-binding resolution, which 139 states voted to adopt, including many non-signatories.
+In December 2016, Libya voted in favor of a UN General Assembly (UNGA) resolution that calls on states outside the Convention on Cluster Munitions to “join as soon as possible.”
+Libya also voted in favor of the first UNGA resolution on the convention in December 2015.

 Under the former government of Muammar Gaddafi, Libya participated in three regional conferences held during the 2007–2008 Oslo Process that developed the Convention on Cluster Munitions, but attended the formal negotiations in Dublin in May 2008 only as an observer and did not join in the consensus adoption of the convention.
 Libya did not attend the Oslo Signing Conference in December 2008.